shayanshabani/cuphead/README.md

 # Cuphead
 ## HW3 Advanced Programming
-This is an animated game programmed using JavaFX
+This is a game programmed using JavaFX